 A few months back, a neighbor at my business park had a garage sale.
-Their space had been the warehouse for a well-known local retailer, but the business was about to change hands, so some housekeeping was in order.
+Their space had been the warehouse for a well-known local boutique, but the business was about to change hands, so some housekeeping was in order.

 I dropped by an hour or so before the sale was to begin.
 You could see right away that it was shaping up to be a big event, with lots of individual items.
 As they were laying out the offerings, I browsed through the selection, hoping to get first crack at any bargains.
 This hope was quickly dashed, though, as it became apparent that even were I interested, the cheapest items were well beyond what my wallet would tolerate.

 There were probably two or three hundred items in total: furniture, appliances, art items, and knick-knacks, almost all of it thrift-store grade, but at ten times thrift store prices.
 A battered foot stool, one leg noticeably shorter than the others, looking for all the world like it had sat in the sun and rain for five years, and for which I would not give fifty cents, was priced at $50.
 A pair of utterly unremarkable, bile-colored Naugahyde love seats, almost laughably uncomfortable, going for $450.
 Apiece.
 That sort of thing.
 With this kind of pricing I figured my neighbors would be selling a whole lot of nothing.